 1.1.
 Juvenile Fish Passage.

 1.1.1.
 Juvenile Fish Facilities.
 The juvenile fish facilities at Lower Granite Dam consist of a bypass system and juvenile transportation facilities.
-The bypass system contains Extended-length Submersible Bar Screens (ESBS) with flow vanes, improved modified balanced flow Vertical Barrier Screens (VBS), gatewell orifices, a channel running the length of the powerhouse, and a bypass pipe to fish to the transportation facilities or the river.
-The transportation facilities include an upwell and separator structure to separate juveniles from the excess water and adult fish, raceways for holding fish, a distribution system for distributing the fish among the raceways or to the barge or back to the river, a sampling and marking building, truck and barge loading facilities, and PIT-tag detection and diversion systems.
+The bypass system contains Extended-length Submersible Bar Screens (ESBS) with flow vanes, improved modified balanced flow Vertical Barrier Screens (VBS), gatewell orifices, a collection channel running the length of the powerhouse, primary and secondary dewaterers (PDW and SDW), ‘full-flow’ PIT-tag detection system, and transport flume with a switch gate to direct fish to the collection and transportation facilities or directly to back to the river via the primary bypass pipe.
+The bypass system also contains an emergency bypass route at the upstream end of the PDW that allow fish to be returned to river in the event that the PDW or transport flume upstream of the switch gate become unsuitable for fish passage.
+The transportation facilities include a water supply system and separator structure to separate juveniles from the excess water and adult fish, raceways for holding fish, a distribution system for distributing the fish among the raceways or to the barge or back to the river, a sampling and marking building, truck and barge loading facilities, and PIT-tag detection and diversion systems.
 Maintenance of juvenile fish passage facilities that may impact juvenile fish or facility operations should be conducted during winter maintenance.

 1.2.
 Adult Fish Passage.

 1.2.1.
 Adult Fish Facilities.
 Adult fish passage facilities at Lower Granite Dam are made up of one south shore fish ladder with two entrances, a powerhouse collection system, north shore entrances with a transportation channel underneath the spillway to the powerhouse collection system, and an auxiliary water supply system.
 The powerhouse collection system is comprised of four operating floating orifices, two downstream entrances and one side entrance into the spillway basin on the north end of the powerhouse, and a common transportation channel.
 Four of the floating orifices and the two downstream entrances at the north end of the collection system are operated.
 North shore entrances are made up of two downstream entrances and a side entrance into the spillway basin with the two downstream entrances normally used.
 Auxiliary water is supplied from the tailrace by three electric pumps, as well as from the forebay through diffuser-14.
+When the juvenile bypass system is in operation, excess drainage water from the primary dewaterer (PDW) can be directed into the auxiliary water supply pump chambers.
 Two pumps are normally used to provide required flows.
 Four weirs in the upper end of the ladder were outfitted with PIT-tag detectors in early 2003.
+Additional temporary full and half duplex PIT-tag detectors were installed in the lower weir section upstream of the south powerhouse entrance and in the forebay exit tunnel in 2016.
+The temporary detectors will be maintained for the life of the current equipment.
 Maintenance of adult fish facilities is scheduled for January–February to minimize impacts on upstream migrants.

 2.3.1 Juvenile Facilities – Winter Maintenance (December 16 – March 24).